Andrew Grant (landscape architect)

-Andrew Steven Grant, RDI, CMLI, Hon FRIBA, FRSA (born October 1958) is a British landscape architect and studied landscape architecture at Edinburgh College of Art under the tutorage of David Skinner, graduating in 1982.
+Andrew Steven Grant, RDI, CMLI, Hon FRIBA, FRSA (born October 1958) is a British landscape architect.
+He studied landscape architecture at Edinburgh College of Art under the tutorage of David Skinner, graduating in 1982.
 He is best known as the founder and director of Grant Associates, with offices in Bath, UK and Singapore.
 His notable works include Singapore’s Gardens by the Bay, which won the World Building Project of the Year in 2012.
 He was a TEDxBath speaker in 2020 and is a Design Review Panellist for Design West.

 In 1997, he founded Grant Associates, a practice focuses on ecology, biodiversity, and climate resilience in landscape architecture.
 The studio has delivered projects across Europe, Asia, and Australia, often in collaboration with architects, ecologists, and engineers.

 Work

 The Supertree Grove in the Gardens by the Bay.

 Gardens by the Bay, Singapore

 A 54-hectare landmark horticultural and ecological park completed in 2012 as part of Singapore’s strategy to become a “City in a Garden” now known as Gardens by the Bay, Singapore.
 The project was led by Grant Associates (landscape architects) with WilkinsonEyre (architects).
 It features the iconic cooled conservatories, the Supertree Grove with vertical planting and environmental technologies, and extensive gardens.
 The design integrates biodiversity, water-sensitive systems, and visitor experience, establishing as an ambitious examples of urban landscape architecture and ecological design.
 The Supertrees at Gardens by the Bay were featured in David Attenborough BBC’s Planet Earth II TV series, episode 6 in 2016.